mcpalumbo/fasttarget/README.md

 3. **Log out and log back in** for the changes to take effect.

-After completing these steps, you will be able to run Docker commands without needing to prepend `sudo`.
+After completing these steps, you will be able to run Docker commands without needing to prepend `sudo`.<small>

 ### Test Case